 The mother put her hand to her heart.
 The sister looked to her desperately.
 The father was at work.
 That was the night that Asif told them everything.

-The next morning he forgot and wasn\'t sure why he had been locked in his bedroom.
+The next morning he forgot, and had no idea why he had been locked in his bedroom.

 He banged on the door for three hours.
 No one opened it.
 There was a pain in his head and a frantic craving.
 He kicked at the door furiously.